FUNDAMENTAL UNIT OF LIFE CLASS 9

 • It made of tubules • It made of vesicles

-• It manufactures fat molecules etc. • It manufactures protein
+• It manufactures fat • It manufactures protein

 (ii) Golgi appartus :- Functions :-